-You may be familiar with taurine as a supplement used by athletes or bodybuilders to enhance physical performance, or as an ingredient in energy drinks.
+You may be familiar with taurine as a supplement used by athletes to enhance physical performance, or as an ingredient in energy drinks.

 But taurine is much more than that.

-In fact, it may be one of the most valuable nutrients for your overall health, mental well-being, and longevity.
+In fact, it may be one of the most valuable nutrients for your mental wellness and overall health.

 What Is Taurine?

-It plays an important role in many aspects of good health.
+It plays an important role in many aspects of the health and function of these organs.

-It’s found in high concentrations in the brain where it aids the movement of potassium, sodium, calcium, and magnesium in and out of brain cells.
-(2)
+It aids the movement of potassium, sodium, calcium, and magnesium in and out of cells.

 Taurine almost qualifies as a neurotransmitter, chemicals used by brain cells to communicate with each other.

-It meets all of the criteria of a neurotransmitter except one — no taurine-specific receptors have been identified.
-(3)
+It meets all of the criteria of a neurotransmitter except one — no taurine-specific receptors have ever been identified.

-It’s considered a non-essential or conditional amino acid since your liver and brain can synthesize some, but not enough to meet all your needs.
-(4)
+It’s considered a non-essential or conditional amino acid since the liver and brain can synthesize some taurine, but not enough to meet all our needs.

-The remainder of your taurine requirements must come from your diet, mostly from meat and seafood.
+The remainder of our taurine requirements must come from our diet.

 Where Does Taurine Come From?